LamAnnieV/ETL-3/README.md

 **Result:**

-Most of the zips start with 94, there is one that starts with 92, some of the zip have the add-on 4 digit codes, there are null values, zip that has a value "0", and ones with the California state abbreviation in the postal_code.
+Most of the zips start with 94, there is one that starts with 92, some of the zip have the add-on 4 digit codes, there are null values, the zip that has a value "0", and the ones with the California state abbreviation in the postal_code.
+Looked up zip code 92675 and it is not a San Francisco zip code, will send that to the business unit to verify.
 ![postal_code_1](postal_code_1.png)
 ![postal_code_2](postal_code_2.png)